ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Windows 10 and later polices | Not Configured | Management solution such as SCCM and Group Policy are applied to manage settings.
+Windows 10 and later polices | Not Configured | Management solution such as MECM and Group Policy are applied to manage settings.

 ### Intune - security baselines